Jan200101/Neuland/README.md

 ### Compiling for Windows in Linux

 - clone the M cross environment (MXE)
+- make sure you include the gcc 9 patches
 - build qt5 and jsoncpp using `make qt5 jsoncpp`
 - run `make CROSS=i686-w64-mingw32.static-` to compile with Qt5
 - run the `cli` target to build without Qt5